-The City of Bastrop adopted its current in 2016.
-Since then, the City has experienced various and significant changes, both in terms of regulatory frameworks and physical development, prompting the need to update the Community Growth and Land Use components of Bastrop's Comprehensive Plan (2016).
+The City of Bastrop adopted its current Comprehensive Plan in 2016.
+Since then, the City has experienced various and significant changes, both in terms of regulatory frameworks and physical development, prompting the need to update to the Community Growth and Land Use components of the 2016 Plan.

-At the time of adoption, Bastrop used a traditional, or Euclidean-style zoning code.
-This use-based zoning model separated land uses into distinct categories, (i.e., residential, commercial and industrial) and focused on what type of activity could occur on a property.
-In 2019, Bastrop replaced this type of zoning with the Bastrop Building Block (B3 Code), a fully form-based code built around a gridded street system.
+At the time of adoption, Bastrop used a traditional Euclidean-style zoning code.
+In 2019, Bastrop replaced this zoning with the Bastrop Building Block (B3 Code), a fully formbased code built around a gridded street system.